bduran04/Tech_Blog/README.md

 7. [Questions](#questions)

 ## [Description](#description)
 This application is a CMS-style blog where developers can publish their blog posts and comment on other developers' posts as well.
-This app follows he MVC paradigm in its architectural structure, uses Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+This app follows the MVC paradigm in its architectural structure, uses Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 Deployed app: https://evening-hamlet-73415.herokuapp.com/